79th Armoured Division (United Kingdom): History

 Brigadier N. W. Duncan of the 30th Armoured Brigade watches the attack on Caen from beside his Humber scout car outside Beuville, 8 July 1944.

 Hobart had formed the 7th Armoured Division (then known as the Mobile Division) in Egypt before being removed by GOC British Troops in Egypt and went into retirement.
-He was brought back into regular army by Churchill in 1941 to train the new 11th Armoured Division but ill-health meant he was considered unfit to command the division in battle and he had to give up the appointment.
-In 1942 Hobart was selected to train another new division.
+He was brought back into the regular army by Churchill in 1941, to train the new 11th Armoured Division; however, ill-health meant he was considered unfit to command the division in battle and he had to give up the appointment.
+In 1942, Hobart was selected to train another new division.

 The 79th was formed as a standard armoured formation serving in the UK under Northern Command in August 1942.
 General Sir Alan Brooke, the Chief of the Imperial General Staff, who foresaw the need for specialised armoured vehicles, offered command of the division to Major-General Percy Hobart in October 1942.

-Initially the division based on the 27th Armoured Brigade included infantry, artillery and engineers but the infantry unit, 185th, and its artillery regiments were all removed by April 1943.
+Initially, the division based on the 27th Armoured Brigade included infantry, artillery and engineers but the infantry unit, 185th, and its artillery regiments were all removed by April 1943.
 Its engineer units were generally removed by November 1943.